Newly created roles aren't for everyone. Especially when you're moving in to an autonomous role.

 But… if you hold the necessary experience and drive, a newly created position can offer a great chance to shape the success of your role.
 You can bring new ideas to the table.
 There'll be quick wins to make an impact whilst you're also working on longer term projects and initiatives.

 Previous industry experience is not required for this role, providing a great opportunity to break in to the legal sector - a secure and rewarding industry sector, with a high concentration of leading firms in London.
-There is a preference for a qualified or part qualified accountant, and/or studier towards a relevant treasury qualification.

 If you'd like to find out more about this opportunity, please apply now or, if you don't have your CV ready yet or would just prefer to discuss this by phone initially, get in touch with Richard Hooper at Balance Recruitment directly.